jeremytammik/tbc/a/2000_visual_api.md

 ### RBP, Materials, Assets and the Visual API

-Two different aspects of BIM materials, filtering for annotations and a batch processor utility:
+Two very different aspects of BIM materials, filtering for annotations and a powerful batch processor utility:

 - [GetMaterialArea behaviour varies](#2)
 - [Material assets and the Visual API](#3)